Dragon Age II: Controversies

 A BioWare employee was caught posting as a consumer on Metacritic.
 The employee, Chris Hoban, gave the game score of 10/10.
 An EA representative responded after much online controversy saying it is normal for people who work on a game to like and support it, though it is unclear if Hoban acted on his own or at the behest of the company.

 The game was criticized for allegedly using SecuROM digital rights management software, though BioWare refuted the allegations and added they merely used a release date checker (made by the company that produced SecuROM) that deletes itself after the game is released.

 In early 2011, shortly after the release of Dragon Age II, one player made a forum post on BioWare's then-active social forums expressing their distaste for unwanted homosexual advances, and asked for a much bigger focus on straight male gamers as well as an option to remove homosexual content.
 Gaider replied by saying the game is designed to be inclusive and for everyone, and that making romances for both sexes was less costly than creating new ones.
+Ultimately, this culminated in a harassment campaign against Dragon Age II writer Jennifer Hepler, culminating in death threats against her.